beta-decay/Noether/README.md

 # Noether
-Named after the mathematician Emmy Noether, Noether is a revse polish notation, stack-based programming language with similarities to the Fourier programming language.
+Named after the mathematician [Emmy Noether](http://en.wikipedia.org/wiki/Emmy_Noether), Noether is a RPN ([Reverse Polish Notation](https://xkcd.com/645/)) stack-based programming language with similarities to the [Fourier programming language](https://github.com/beta-decay/Fourier).
 In particular, Noether was designed to be a more functional and more useful version of Fourier.

-***WIP***

 ## Control Flow